-Years ago, I announced why I’m paying down my mortgage early.
-Even with a low mortgage rate, I still have the mindset of paying down my mortgage early.
+Years ago, I announced why I'm paying down my mortgage early.
+I ended up paying off a mortgage I had for 15 years and feel great about it.

 Ideally, we should all pay down our mortgage before we retire or want to take things down a notch.
 Even with negative real mortgage rates making owning a mortgage more enticing, eventually becoming debt-free is the way.